Hollow Crystal Easter Eggs Beading Pattern

-- 25 page tutorial with over 150 close-up photos and detailed instructions that hold your hand every step of the way.
+- 16-page tutorial - each page has 8 photos with detailed step-by-step instructions that will hold your hand every step of the way.

 - Complete Materials Page that itemizes exactly what you'll need (including bead color information and approximate quantities) to make the project.

 - PDF beading tutorial you can instantly download and conveniently view on any computer or portable device (and/or print out).

 - Super fast and friendly service.
 Feel free to contact us if you have any questions or trouble and we'll do our best to help.